Asymptotically almost all \lambda-terms are strongly normalizing: -calculus and combinatory logic

 \subsection{Combinatory logic}

 Combinatory logic is a theoretical model of computation introduced by Moses Sch\"{o}nfinkel in \cite{schonfinkel} and many years later rediscovered and deeply studied by Haskell Curry in \cite{curry_feys}.
-For the main reference on the subject we propose Barendregt \cite{BAR84}.
+For the main reference to the subject we refer to \cite{BAR84}.
 A very intelligible approach towards this subject can be found in \cite{smullyan}.
-It is a well known fact that both models, the lambda calculus and the combinatory logic, are equivalent in sense of expression power.
-It turns out, however, that those two models differ radically as concerns the behavior of random terms.
+It is a well known fact that both models, the lambda calculus and the combinatory logic, are equivalent in \correc{the} sense of \corr{expressive} power.
+It turns out, however, that \corr{these} two models differ radically \corr{as regards} the behavior of random terms.